-In fiscal 2021, we experienced a significant increase in leads and rentals which has resulted in higher occupancies and rental rates across our portfolio.
+Beginning in fiscal 2021 to date, we experienced a significant increase in leads and rentals which has resulted in higher occupancies and rental rates across our portfolio.
 These positive trends resulted in the Corporation achieving strong same store revenue and NOI growth.
 While clients may be further impacted, including through unemployment, the Corporation has experienced no meaningful increases in accounts receivable.